🧪 Spravato (Esketamine)

 Is Spravato nasal spray safe?

-Spravato has been evaluated in clinical trials involving over 1,700 patients.
-Common side effects include dissociation, dizziness, nausea, sedation, and transient blood pressure increase.
-The REMS program requires 2-hour post-dose monitoring to manage these effects.
-Spravato carries a boxed warning for sedation, dissociation, and abuse/misuse potential.
-It should not be used by patients with aneurysmal vascular disease or arteriovenous malformation.
-Long-term safety data from the SUSTAIN-2 open-label study showed a consistent safety profile over 1 year of treatment.
+Spravato has been evaluated in clinical trials involving over 1,700 patients and has a well-characterized safety profile.
+Common side effects include dissociation (41% of patients), dizziness (29%), nausea (28%), sedation (23%), and transient blood pressure increase.
+The FDA-mandated REMS program requires 2-hour post-dose monitoring at a certified healthcare facility to manage these effects, and patients cannot drive for the rest of the day.
+Spravato carries a boxed warning for sedation, dissociation, and abuse or misuse potential.
+It should not be used by patients with aneurysmal vascular disease or arteriovenous malformation due to the risk of blood pressure elevation.
+Long-term safety data from the SUSTAIN-2 open-label study showed a consistent safety profile over 1 year of treatment with no new safety signals.
+Talk to your prescriber about your complete medical history to confirm you are an appropriate candidate for Spravato therapy.